Code-Institute-Submissions/African-Explorers/README.md

 Features on the site:

-* Header with navigation bar
+* Navigation bar
-* Email link within header
-* Banner image
-* Images on index.html
+* Jumbotron with background image on landing page
 * Call to action find out more button
-* Scrolling testimonials (carousel)
+* Scrolling testimonials (carousel) on landing page
 * Footer with social media links and email link
-* Image gallery page
+* Image gallery section
 * About us page
+* Images on about us section
+* Call to action buttons to view images or contact on about us section
 * Recent sightings article
 * Contact form

+### **Features that could be implemented in the future**

+Some of these features would require addtional technologies not part of this module.

+* Scrolling background images on landing page so the user does not only have one background image
+* An lightbox image gallery instead of opening in a new tab
+* Google maps location

 ---